Reinforcement Learning to Disentangle Multiqubit Quantum States from Partial Observations: Reinforcement Learning to Disentangle Quantum States

-We observe that the training procedure runs in two separate stages.
-In the first stage, the agent's accuracy quickly increases and reaches close to 100\% for all three system sizes (cf.~Fig.~\ref{fig:training_rl}, inset).
+We observe that the training procedure exhibits two well-separated regimes.
+In the first regime, the agent's accuracy quickly increases and reaches close to 100\% for all four system sizes (cf.~Fig.~\ref{fig:training_rl}, inset).
 This implies that the agent is able to reliably disentangle any input state.
 Even though at each step we make only partial observations of the state, the policy network is still able to find patterns in the reduced density matrices and produce a disentangling circuit.

-The training process proceeds with the second stage where the average episode length is minimized.
+The training process proceeds with the second regime, where the average episode length is minimized.
 Shortening the episode length effectively implies that the agent learns to produce disentangling circuits requiring fewer and fewer gates.
 The absolute minimal number of gates that can be reached is determined by the disentangling speed limit, which is initial-state dependent.
-Key ingredients for the emergence of this second stage are the design of the reward function and augmenting the algorithm with entropy regularization.
+Key ingredients for the emergence of this second regime are the design of the reward function and augmenting the algorithm with entropy regularization.
 The combination of the two incentivizes the agent to explore different circuits during training and to search for shorter solutions without reducing accuracy.
-The results from training the agent on the three different system sizes can be seen in Fig.~\ref{fig:training_rl}.
-Note that the second stage of training ends with a prolonged converging period showing that although the procedure for optimizing the quantum circuit keeps converging, further training does not provide a sizeable gain.
+The results from training the agent on the system sizes $L=5,6$ can be seen in Fig.~\ref{fig:training_rl}.
+Note that the second regime of training ends with a prolonged converging period showing that although the procedure for optimizing the quantum circuit keeps converging, further training does not provide a sizeable gain.

-Increasing the size of the quantum system increases the number of actions that need to be applied to disentangle the state significantly.
-This results in much larger episode lengths and, thus, prolongs the training process, making the training prohibitively expensive.
-One possible solution to this problem would be to focus on disentangling specific families of quantum states, such as ground states or states visited during physical time evolution, instead of Haar-random states.
-This would reduce the number of required actions, resulting in a more tractable training procedure.

 For a video of the training process for Haar-random 4-qubit states, see Sec.~\ref{sec:video}.